“Big Story for a Small Fish” – Tales From the Sand

 Here in the Comox Valley, our local beaches have a story to tell about a small fish that is so much more.
-Maybe you’ve seen Project Watershed out on local beaches, with measuring tapes and high visibility vests, trying to learn more about this small fish with a big impact!
+Maybe you’ve seen Project Watershed staff and community scientist volunteers out on local beaches, with measuring tapes and high visibility vests, trying to learn more about this small fish with a big impact!
 Forage fish, sometimes referred to as bait fish, are an important food source for so many large, charismatic sea creatures in the Pacific Northwest.
-Forage fish, which includes herring, anchovies, surf smelt, and Pacific sand lance, are the main prey type for Chinook salmon, which in turn is the key food item for other larger animals like resident Orcas, seals, and sea lions.
+Forage fish, which include herring, anchovies, surf smelt, and Pacific sand lance, are the main prey type for Chinook salmon, which in turn is the key food item for other larger animals like resident Orcas, seals, and sea lions.

 The survival and abundance of these fish is just a part of their story.
-We must also look to their key habitats, the beaches!
+We must also look to their key habitats, the beaches.
 Pacific sand lance (PSL) and surf smelt (SS) (image 1) are beach spawners, needing specific size and coarseness of sediment to lay their eggs.
-Thus, the local beach habitat is important to protect (image 2).
+Thus, it is important to protect beach habitat (image 2).
 Beaches also form the nursery habitat for eggs.
-For this reason, forage fish expert Ramona de Graaf refers to Pacific sand lance and surf smelt as “Beach Babies.”
+For this reason, forage fish expert Ramona de Graaf refers to Pacific sand lance and surf smelt as “Beach Babies”.
 These two forage fish species spawn in sediments of a specific size, ranging from sand to fine gravel.
 Comox beaches with this sediment size include Goose Spit, Kye Bay, and Air Force Beach.
 Beaches made of larger or smaller sediments aren’t suitable for forage fish.
 Cobbles and boulder beaches do not allow PSL and SS to hide from predators, while fine sediment like silt and mud can suffocate the fish and reduce oxygenation in the sand which hinders egg development1.

 In the last hundred years, we have seen some major changes in beach sediments because of anthropogenic influences such as urban development and climate change.
 Shoreline modification, such as hard armoring, for erosion control, or dyking, can transform beaches to have either more or less sediment, as well as different sediment sizes.
 Rising sea temperatures and storm intensification resulting from changing climates can also result in shifts in sediment size and suitability.

 There are lots of ways to support this project in COVID health regulation-friendly ways.
-We host small group field sampling events (image 3 and image 4), post-processing activities (sieving, vortexing, and hunting for eggs under a microscope), and financial donations to continue this work are always welcomed.
+We host small group field sampling events (image 3 and image 4), post-processing activities (sieving, vortexing, and hunting for eggs under a microscope).
+Financial donations to continue this work are always welcomed.
 You can find out more about this project by visiting our Forage Fish page and can follow this link to help support our work financially.

 This project has been made possible by generous support from BC Salmon Restoration and Innovation Fund (BCSRIF), North Island College (NIC), Pacific Salmon Foundation (PSF), and the K’òmoks First Nation, as well as community partners, government and local funders, community groups like Comox Valley Nature, Conservancy Hornby Island (CHI), Friends of Cortes Island Society (FOCI), community members on Quadra Island, and the Hakai Institute.